rguerraty/rguerraty.github.io/_pages/about.md

 Throughout my research career, I have also been involved in teaching activities and have served as a referee for *Annals of Physics*.

-Outside of physics you can find me in the mountains, either on my bike <a href="/assets/images/bike.jpeg" data-lightbox="image-1" data-title="Flying on my bike at Cerro San Cristobal in Santiago"><i class="fa-regular fa-image" aria-hidden="true" style="color: black; font-size: 16px;"></i></a>  or hiking <a href="/assets/images/pintor.jpeg" data-lightbox="image-1" data-title="Summit of Cerro Pintor at 4180 MASL.
-In the background you can see Cerro el Plomo (5424 MASL)"><i class="fa-regular fa-image" aria-hidden="true" style="color: black; font-size: 16px;"></i></a>.
+Outside of physics you can find me in the mountains, either on my bike or hiking <a href="/assets/images/bike.jpeg" data-lightbox="image-set" data-title="Flying on my bike at Cerro San Cristobal in Santiago"><i class="fa-regular fa-images" aria-hidden="true" style="color: #6f99b0; font-size: 20px;"></i></a><a href="/assets/images/pintor.jpeg" data-lightbox="image-set" data-title="Summit of Cerro Pintor at 4180 MASL.
+In the background you can see Cerro el Plomo (5424 MASL)"></a>.
 I am an amateur mountain biker in the disciplines of enduro and downhill.
-Earlier this year (2024), I placed 4th in the *Master A experience* category during the second round of the Chilean National Enduro Championship.
+Earlier this year (2024), I placed 4th in the *Master A experience* category during the second round of the Chilean National Enduro Championship, *Enduroseries*.